1. What is The Effective Interpreting Series?

 2. How many of the ten volumes have been released?

-In October 2016 the ninth of the ten volumes was released, Consecutive Interpreting from ASL.
-The other eight volumes in print are: English Skills Development, ASL Skills Development, Cognitive Processing Skills in English, Cognitive Processing Skills in ASL, Translating from English, Translating from ASL, Consecutive Interpreting from English, and Simultaneous Interpreting from English.
+In November 2018 the final of the ten volumes was released, Simultaneous Interpreting from ASL.
+The other nine volumes in print are: English Skills Development, ASL Skills Development, Cognitive Processing Skills in English, Cognitive Processing Skills in ASL, Translating from English, Translating from ASL, Consecutive Interpreting from English, Consecutive Interpreting from ASL and Simultaneous Interpreting from English.

 3. What is the difference between the Teacher's Guide and the Study Set?